 Past Recipients of the SEA Book Prize

-2017 winner: Money from Nothing: Indebtedness and Aspiration in South Africa by Deborah James
+Money from Nothing: Indebtedness and Aspiration in South Africa by Deborah James (London School of Economics)

-2014 winner: The Darjeeling Distinction: Labor and Justice on Fair-Trade Tea Plantations in India by Sarah Besky
+The Darjeeling Distinction: Labor and Justice on Fair-Trade Tea Plantations in India by Sarah Besky (Cornell University)

-2012 winner: Sarah Lyon, Coffee and Community: Maya Farmers and Fair-Trade Markets (University of Colorado Press, 2010).
+Coffee and Community: Maya Farmers and Fair-Trade Markets by Sarah Lyon (University of Kentucky)

 - Rudi Colloredo-Mansfeld (University of Iowa) — The Native Leisure Class: Consumption and Creativity in the Andes.
 University of Chicago Press (1999).